+LAST CHANCE.
 Marking the 200-year-anniversary of the Peterloo Massacre, ‘Disrupt?
 Peterloo and Protest’ at People’s History Museum takes visitors on a journey through the past, present and future of protest in this country.

 What does it mean to be transported into another person’s memories?
 Step into a new digital art commission at Storyhouse in Chester to find out.

 Manchester Art Gallery prepares to present a series of new paintings by artist Louise Giovanelli, alongside rarely-seen early Renaissance panel paintings.